Akorn: A Growth Company At Fair Value

 The company offers good returns on equity, assets and capital.
 These returns are above the industry (biotech and pharma).
 ROE stands at 26.5%, ROA at 11.6%, while ROC at 18%.

-In recent years, Akorn increased its balance sheets and debts to conduct several acquisitions.
+In recent years, Akorn increased its balance sheet and debt to conduct several acquisitions.
 Its debt climbed from $100M to more than $1B.
 However, the company is bringing it down rapidly and now it stands at $800M.
-The leverage (debt to EBITDA) was 3.84 in 2014, while now it represents a much safer 1.17.
+The leverage (debt to EBITDA) was 3.84 in 2014 while now it represents a much safer 1.17.

-If there is something that we don't like, this is accounting issues.
+If there is something that we don't like, that is accounting issues.
 Investing is already a difficult endeavor, if you cannot trust the company numbers, this exercise becomes really hard.
-In 2015 Akorn had to restate its financial statements.
+In 2015, Akorn had to restate its financial statements.
 The WSJ writes that Akorn "would restate earnings from the final three quarters of 2014."
 Akorn blamed recent acquisitions of Hi-Tech Pharmacal and VersaPharm, for "a substantial majority" of its woes.
 We spent some time evaluating this issue.
 A couple of points speak in favor of Akorn.
 First, the company raised the issue.
-They did not try to hide it and they have come clear.
+It did not try to hide it and it has come clear.
 This shows the honesty of the company.
-Second, the CFO that was running the company during the accounting issues resigned a new CFO started a few months ago.
+Second, the CFO who was running the company during the accounting issues resigned; a new CFO started a few months ago.
 Therefore, we believe that these problems might be behind the company.
 Of course, extra care is needed.

 Valuation

-From 2010 to 2015, Akorn traded at a P/E multiple ranging from 27.1 in 2011 to 95.3 in 2014, for an average P/E of 46 (source: 4-Traders).
+From 2010 to 2015, Akorn traded at a P/E multiple ranging from 27.1 in 2011 to 95.3 in 2014, for an average P/E of 46 (Source: 4-Traders).
 It now trades at 13.4X 2016 earnings and 12.4X 2017 earnings.
 Our valuation model, assuming a growth of 6% and a WACC of 10%, provides a fair value of $39 per share (almost double the current levels).
 However, an "abnormal earnings growth" model offers a valuation just below $20.
-Considering the current downtrend we suggest starting a 50% position at current price ($21) and then increase the position at around $16/18.
+Considering the current downtrend, we suggest starting a 50% position at current price ($21) and then increase the position at around $16/18.

 Conclusion